narayan123git/VeloRide/backend/readme.md

 - **password**: A string with a minimum of 6 characters (required)

 ### Description
-This endpoint logs in an existing user.
-It validates the input credentials using express-validator.
-Upon successful validation:
+This endpoint logs in an existing user by verifying credentials using express-validator.
+Upon successful verification:
-- The user's credentials are verified.
 - A JWT token is generated for the session.

 ### Responses